damontic/GoSimpleRestApi/README.md

 # Go Simple Rest API

-User for tranings in CI/CD and DevOps
+Used for trainings in CI/CD and DevOps.